nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ### Recommendation
 * If writing a function/task is possible, avoid writing macro =D.
-* Write all the macros in one file, and include that file in your sv package.
+* Write all macros in one file, and include that file in your sv package.
 Since redefine macro is allowed, write macros everywhere in your codes make debugging these macros become painful.
 * Macro can call other macros or compiler directives, but be careful, should keep it simple.
 * When using argument, try to use default value (similar to default value in function/task).
 * Make sure your code run first, then turn it into a macro.